Investment software for comparing all methods of investing.

 With all of the manual overrides, you can also model most any investment strategy you can think of.

-This is also the only financial tool that will allow you to write dozens of fascinating articles annually in the financial press about:
+This is also a financial tool that will allow you to write fascinating articles in the financial press about:

 • Which method of investing is best compared to others.